chenglou/node-huxley/README.md

     "url": "http://localhost:8000/component.html"
   },
   {
-    "name": "type",
+    "xname": "type",
     "url": "http://localhost:8000/component.html"
   }
 ]
 ```

 Each task is an object.
 Only `name` and `url` are mandatory and `screenSize` is the only other option.
-It's a good idea to test only one component inside one `Huxleyfile`, but to separate each aspect of the component into its respective task.
+It's a good idea to separate each aspect of the component into its respective task. **Note that the second task is marked as `xname`**.
+This means that the task will be skipped.
+We'll only do the first one right now.

 Start Selenium (see "Installation" above), it doesn't matter where.
 Now run `hux -r` to start recording.
-The default Selenium browser is Firefox, **see FAQ if you're having trouble/want to use another browser.** Assuming Selenium started correctly, do the following:
+The default Selenium browser is Firefox.
+Assuming Selenium started correctly, do the following:

 - Go to the terminal, press `enter` to record the initial state of the browser screen.
 - Go to browser, click on the text field and type 'Hello World'.